JvanKatwijk/dab-cmdline/README.md

 given that the library software or the examples will work on Windows or any other system.

-THE EXAMPLES ARE NOT INTENDED TO BE FULL SOLUTIONS, BUT MERELY THERE TO GIVE YOU AN IDEA HOW TO USE THE LIBRARY OR ITS SOURCES.
-MODIFICATIONS IN THE LIBRARY ARE NOT ALWAYS TESTED ON ALL EXAMPLES, PLEASE CORRECT THEM YOURSELF IF YOU (THINK YOU) FIND AN ERROR BEFORE ASKING ME.

-Important:
-If you contact me, please be clear and unambiguous in what you ask, questions as "Hey, it does not work" (or semantically similar) are considered unfriendly,  furthermore, I am too old to be called "Hey", that is also rather impolite.
-Furthermore, if you do not use your name( but only the "git" name)  you are basically insulting me and I will not act on your "issue".
-Furthermore, please remember that I am not your "private programmer"

 Notes
 ---------------------------------------------------------------------

 I am rewriting the dab-scanner.
 In the directory you will find
-a. dab-scanner, which is the old one
+a.  directory dab-scanner, which is the old one
-b. scanner, which is a completely written one, still under test
+b.  directory scanner, which is a completely written one, still under test

 --------------------------------------------------------------------
 Notes

-   -d parameter removed.
-   The -d parameter specified the maximum amount of time used for timesyncing.
-The DAB decoding software is, however, such that after a number of tries to detect the coarse border between the NULL period of the DAB frame and the first datablock it sends a signal that there is no data.
-   Even if a coarse border is detected, there is no guarantee that we are dealing with a DAB signal.
-A second test is done by trying to locate the precise border between NULL period and data, and if after a number of tries not precise border could be detected the decoder sent a signal to the mainprogram
-   So, if no DAB data is detected, a signal is sent, making the -d parameter superfluous

-   -I parameter for the DAB scanner
+   -I parameter for the DAB scanners
    The DAB scanner is equipped with a TII decoder.
 The -I <some number>
    parameter specifies the amount of time the software will investigate the NULL periods of the incoming data for TII data